cloudfoundry/community/toc/rfc/rfc-0007-repository-ownership.md

 * The TOC MUST approve the addition of the proposed repository to the Working Group's subset.

 Steps
 1. Someone opens two PRs.
-The frist PR adds the repo to the [cloudfoundry.yml](../../org/cloudfoundry.yml).
+The first PR adds the repo to the [cloudfoundry.yml](../../org/cloudfoundry.yml).
 The second PR adds the repo to the desired Working Group's yaml.
 These PRs should link to each other.
 2. The Working Group and TOC both approve both PRs.
 3. The TOC merges the first PR.
 4. Wait for automation to run to create the repo.